Hybanos/Hahalloc/README.md

 With that in mind, it's safe to say that in cherry-picked short-running applications and high-entropy pointer allocations, Hahalloc is faster than the standard library.

 # Possible improvements

+### Data structure
+Many improvements could be done to the data structure.
+First, the usage of linked list is justified when switching between mappings, but gets harder to defend when working from range to range in the same mapping.
+Having a more static data structure inside of those would probably make a lot more sense and improve performances a lot.

+Then, it would be interesting to store as litle data as possible on the stack.
+For example, only having a pointer to the first root and having everything else expand in the heap on its own.
+This is currently not done because it would require a new way of initializing the data structure with it's own `mmap` and `munmap`.

+### Oversize mappings.
+I don't really like the way oversize mappings are managed.
+Similarly, `mmap`ing 10x the size of requests close to a gigabyte and keeping them there until the program ends seems like a big limitation.
+It would be a big improvement to either change how these 2 regimes work or find a way to merge them into a more modular but consistent system.

+### Thread safety
+Improving thread safety would be a good plus, at least making it work for n threads and not limit it to 4.
+Then, leaving the mutex behind and switching to something really scalable.